 But the resident needs to know the details of the program dismissal appeal process.
 If you are in a residency program and there have been negative training issues being dealt with by the program, there is a process to attempt to remediate whatever the issues are.
-And then, if those remediation efforts do not work in the eyes of the program, the program could potentially dismiss the resident.
+If those remediation efforts do not work in the eyes of the program, the program could potentially dismiss the resident.

 Appeal Process for a Medical Residency Program Dismissal

-As I said, I’ve seen appeal windows as little as 48 hours for a residency program.
+As I said, I’ve seen appeal windows of as little as 48 hours for a residency program.
 If you fail to meet that appeal, that’s it.
 They will boot you out of the program without any way to get back in.

 Once you appeal, they’ll usually say you must appeal via some written instrument.
 You most likely need to write a letter telling me you want to exercise my appeal rights.
-Then you would most likely be allowed to address the committee voting on whether to remove you from the program.
+Then, you would most likely be allowed to address the committee voting on whether to remove you from the program.

-Sometimes programs will offer a last chance agreement, which is basically like, this is your last opportunity to make things right, remediate the problems.
+Sometimes programs offer a last chance agreement, which is basically like, this is your last opportunity to make things right, remediate the problems.
 You are without any appeal rights if you violate the last chance agreement.
 Before you sign the last chance agreement, run it by an attorney in your state to review it.
 There are very few people that would specialize in that.
-But the last chance agreement can give the resident one last opportunity to stay in the program.
+However, the last chance agreement can give the resident one last opportunity to stay in the program.